jcouv/jcouv.github.io/_posts/2019-05-12-nullability-analysis.md

 published: false
 ---

-TODO Concept of bound tree and NullableWalker state and annotation

 A regular contributor asked for some pointers about C# 8.0's nullability analysis on the [gitter](https://gitter.im/dotnet/roslyn) channel.
 I thought I'd expand them and share more broadly.

+This post assumes familiarity with the feature, including nullability [annotations](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-8.0/nullable-reference-types-specification.md#nullability-of-types) (annotated, not-annotated, oblivious) and [states](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-8.0/nullable-reference-types-specification.md#null-state-and-null-tracking) (not-null, maybe-null).

 ## Bound tree

-Let's start with some concepts.
 The backbone of the compiler consists of four main stages:
 - _parsing_ source code into a syntax tree,
 - _binding_ the syntax of each method body into an initial bound tree,
 - _lowering_ the bound tree into a set of simpler bound nodes,
 - _emitting_ IL from the lowered bound nodes, along with some metadata.

 Nullability analysis rests on the initial bound tree.
-This tree composed of bound nodes and it looks very much like the syntax tree, except that instead of referencing "dumb" identifiers (like `x` or `Method`) it references symbols.
+This tree composed of bound nodes and has a structure similar to the syntax tree, but instead of referencing un-interpreted identifiers (like `x` or `Method`) it references symbols.
 Symbols are an object model that allow differentiating different uses of a given identifier in code.
-For instance, you could have a parameter `x`, a local `x`, a type `x` or even a method `x`.
-For each kind of symbol you can ask different questions, such as the type of the parameter or local, or the return type or parameter types of a method.
+You could have a parameter `x`, a local `x`, a type `x` or even a method `x`.
+For each kind of symbol you can ask different questions, such as the type of the parameter or local, or the return and parameter types of a method.

-When nullability is explicit in source (for example, `string local = "";` or `string? local = "";`), the bound nodes and symbols capture an explicit/declared nullability (`TypeWithAnnotations` with `Annotated` or `NotAnnotated` annotations).
-When nullability would require inference (for example, in `var local = "";` or an invocation with type inference `MakeArray(item)`), the  bound node just uses an `Oblivious` annotation, which the nullability analysis will later revise.
+When types are explicit in source (for example, `string nonNullLocal = "";`, `string? maybeNullLocal = "";` or `MakeArray<string?>(item)`), the bound nodes and symbols capture an explicit/declared nullability: `TypeWithAnnotations` with `Annotated` or `NotAnnotated` annotations in a [context](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-8.0/nullable-reference-types-specification.md#nullable-contexts) with nullability annotations enabled, or `Oblivious` in a disabled context.
+When types are inferred (for example, in `var local = "";` or `MakeArray(item)`), the bound node just uses an `Oblivious` annotation, which the nullability analysis will later revise.

 ## NullableWalker